Itinerant hiking : on the roof of the Jura mountains

 A route between ridges and forests, culminating in the Colomby de Gex.
 Discover the breathtaking scenery of the Haut-Jura, with its vast valleys, rugged terrain and mountain atmosphere, with a restful stop-off in the village of Mijoux.

-▶ Day 1: Lélex → Mijoux (via Haut-Jura)
+▶ Day 1: Lélex → Mijoux (via the ridges of the Haute Chaîne du Jura)

-▶ Day 2: Mijoux → Lélex (via the crests of the Haute Chaîne du Jura)
+▶ Day 2: Mijoux → Lélex (via the Haut-Jura)

-Overnight in Mijoux
+Overnight stay in Mijoux

 ▶ La Michaille, for a warm and authentic atmosphere